Manish-Lalwani/Automation_Tool/README.md

 I created this tool to automate the manual process of closing the Tickets generated in ServiceNow

-<b>#Basic overview of the scenario for which I developed the tool.</b>
+<h2>Basic overview of the scenario for which I developed the tool.</h2>

-Little details of Our Prod Envoirment :
+<h3>Little details of Our Prod Envoirment :<h3>

-There was one Monitoring tool PRTG which monitors server health.
+There was one Monitoring tool <a href="https://www.paessler.com/prtg">PRTG</a>  which monitors server health.
 This tool was configured on all servers using sensors for each component like eg : CPU usage, Ram usage ,Storage usage, also for services like ping, ssh etc.

 When something went wrong PRTG generated an alert on it's dashboard.
-This alert got converted into an ServiceNow Ticket/Incident.
+This alert got converted into an <a href="https://www.servicenow.com/">ServiceNow</a>  Ticket/Incident.